danfuzz/samizdat/doc/library-guide/Uniqlet.md

 #### `perEq(uniqlet, other) -> uniqlet | void`

-Calls `totalEq`.
+Default implementation.

 #### `perOrder(uniqlet, other) -> int`

-Calls `totalOrder`.
+Default implementation.

 #### `totalEq(uniqlet1, uniqlet2) -> uniqlet | void`

 Performs an identity comparison.
-Two uniqlets are only equal if they are truly the same box.
+No two uniqlets are alike.

 #### `totalOrder(uniqlet1, uniqlet2) -> int`

 Performs an identity comparison.
-Uniqlets have a consistent, transitive, and symmetric &mdash; but arbitrary &mdash; total order.
+No two uniqlets are alike, and two different uniqlets have no defined order.

 <br><br>